NPTP/UnityInputSystemWrapper/README.md

 A wrapper for Unity's "new" input system to make usage simpler and more convenient with a foolproof and much more readable API.

+This package must be imported directly into the Assets of your project, or the code auto-generation won't work, and you won't have access to the Input Data scriptable objects required for setup.

 #### Features to-do list:
 - [✔] Change "Input Context" dynamically by a simple enum.
 No public access to particular action maps.
 - [✔] Double subscription to a particular Input Action is rendered impossible.